glotzerlab/signac/doc/indexing.rst

 .. _`file-like object`: https://docs.python.org/3/glossary.html#term-file-object

-The index is then generated through the :py:meth:`~signac.contrib.RegexFileCrawler.crawl` method and can be stored in a database collection:
+The index is then generated through the :py:meth:`~signac.contrib.BaseCrawler.crawl` method and can be stored in a database collection:

 .. code-block:: python